shenals/moodbook/README.md

 - Delete your journal data or your user account if needed

 Moodbook's personalizable mood system allows you to keep track of important life events, daily moods and pretty much anything you'd like to.
 Need to view exactly when you got paid each month last year?
 Or perhaps the number of dates you went on this year and read excerpts from your journal entry about each?
 Moodbook's got your back! :)

+### Technologies

+Moodbook is built on MongoDB, Express, React and Node.
+(MERN) It also utilizes the following npm packages:

+- react-google-login
+- rodal
+- emoji-picker-react
+- react-date-picker
+- react-paginate
+- react-select
+- @fortawesome/free-solid-svg-icons
+- @reach/router